A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Computational experiments

-Following the disruption, a large number of passengers gathered in the station hall and remained there for an extended period.
-Eventually, they decided to abandon their travel plans and departed from the station.
+Following the disruption, a large number of passengers gathered in the station hall of Xi'an and remained there for an extended period.
+Eventually, most of them abandoned their trips and left the station.
 According to the analysis of MD, the quantity of passengers who stayed within the station premises and ultimately chose to return was noticeably higher than the average on regular days.
-Figure \ref{Fig-return} showcases the movement of users from July 1st to August 4th before and during the flood, which the method and model are introduced in Appendix \ref{App-2.1}.
-The left y-axis of the graph displays the total number of individuals who arrived (yellow), left the city by train (green), returned to the city area (blue), and the regular users identified through the model (purple).
+Figure \ref{Fig-return} showcases the movement of station users from July 1st to August 4th before and during the flood, where the methods and models employed are introduced in Appendix \ref{App-2.1}.
+The left y-axis of the graph displays the total number of individuals who arrived at the station (yellow), left the city by train (green), returned to the city area (blue), and the regular users identified through the model (purple).
 The discrepancy between the actual number of returned users and those identified by the model reflects the quantity of interrupted passengers who initially intended to travel but ultimately gave up due to the disruption.
 The right y-axis (red) depicts a bar chart representing the quantity of potential passengers who abandoned their plans and returned.